AlexeyYevst/AlexeyYevst/README.md

 ## Hello, World! 👋

-- 🔭 I’m currently working in QA
+## My name is Alexey.
+I am a QA Manual and Automation Engineer.

+- 4+ years experience in QA and Manual/Automation Testing of Web, API, Cloud Based, Desktop and Mobile Applications
 - 🌱 and improving my JavaScript, Python and SQL skills.
 - Tools used: